speedskater/babel-plugin-rewire/README.md

 * 1.0.0-rc-1 Fixes rewiring of switch statements.
 Readme improvements.
 Wildcard imports and tdz issues.
 * 1.0.0-rc-2 Fixes issues with babelify, React stateless functions as well as flow declarations.
 * 1.0.0-rc-3 Added support for ignoring identifiers and support for objects as parameter to __set__
+* 1.0.0-rc-4 Support for rewiring to undefined.
+Fixed dependencies.

 ## Contributors